working-group-two/engineering-blog/pages/internship.md

 * Autonomy and the ability to influence your day to day tasks.
 * Free snacks and lunch, with post-lunch playstation battles (optional).

-The internship is one to two days per week (20% - 40%), and is expected to run at least until summer 2020.
+The internship is one to two days per week (20% - 40%) and is expected to run at least until summer 2020.
 You should be in your 4th or 5th year and think that our company is interesting.
-Hopefully this is the first step to becoming a permanent member of our team.
+We hope that this is the first step for you to become a permanent member of our team.

 ## How to apply
 Please send your CV and a few words about yourself and why you'd